thiagosanches/key-typer/README.md

 https://user-images.githubusercontent.com/5191469/127747313-98214d72-8aab-4915-aec1-d4112b43d0e3.mp4

 ## Requirements
-- Arduino Uno (but if you have an Arduino Leonardo, Arduino Micro Pro or any other Arduino that uses ATmega32U4, this code doesn't fits to you).
+- Arduino Uno (*If you have an Arduino Leonardo, Arduino Micro Pro or any other Arduino compatible devices that uses `ATmega32U4`, this code doesn't fits to you*).
-- Update your Arduino Uno's firmware to act like a HID (HUman Interface Device).
+- Update your Arduino Uno's firmware to act like a HID (Human Interface Device).
+The following videos will help you to configure it.

 ## Step by step
 Please, follow these videos: